learn-co-students/module-4-code-challenge-round-1-seattle-web-012720-mod-4-code-challenge-1586275699/README.md

 ## What You Already Have

-`BotCard` and `BotSpecs` are presentational components that have been provided for you that will render out information about an individual bot formatted for a list and for a specs view, respectively.
+`BotCard` and `BotSpecs` are presentational components that have been provided for you that will render out information about an individual bot formatted for a list and for a details view, respectively.
 They are pre-styled, and it is your responsibility to get the data into them.

 `BotCollection` and `YourBotArmy` are container components. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.